 1. Exclude all the products if a percentage of the variants is out of stock.

 Let’s say you are selling a T-shirt in 5 different sizes and 3 out of the 5 (60%) sizes are out of stock.
 You can filter out all the sizes of this product until you restock again.

 Note that the percentage you set refers to the percentage of variants (3 out of 5 variants) not the percentage of products (quantity).

-If you sell Sandals and your most sold size is 38 on a certain model, you can exclude all the sizes of the same product until you restock again.
+If you sell sports shoes and your most sold size is 38 on a certain model, you can exclude all the sizes of the same product until you restock again.